emillymar/reciclaju/README.md

      git clone https://github.com/emillymar/reciclaju.git
      ```
    - Open the `index.html` file in your preferred browser to access the local version.
-   - Alternatively, access the online hosted version (link to be provided if available).
+   - Alternatively, access the online hosted version (Git Page https://emillymar.github.io/reciclaju/).

 ## How to Use